invopop/gobl/README.md

 ## Introduction

 GoBL (pronounced "gobble") is a hybrid solution between a document standard, a software library, and a database.
-On one side it defines a language for business documents in JSON, while at the same time providing a library and server written in Go to help build, validate, sign, and localise.
+On one side it defines a language for business documents in JSON, while at the same time providing a library and services written in Go to help build, validate, sign, and localise.

-Traditionally software business document standards consist of a set of definitions layered into different namespaces, followed by an independent set of implementations.
-The theory is that a well written standard can be implemented anywhere and be compatible with any existing library, in practice however, and especially for XML-base standards, dealing with multiple namespaces adds a lot of complexity.
+Traditional software business document standards consist of a set of definitions layered into different namespaces, followed by an independent set of implementations.
+The theory is that a well written standard can be implemented anywhere and be compatible with any existing library.
+In practice however, and especially for XML-base standards, dealing with multiple namespaces adds a lot of complexity.
 This tends to be reflected in lower quality libraries.

 For GoBL a different approach is being tested.
 The code and library implementation is in itself the standard.
 Rather than trying to be super-flexible at the cost of complexity, GoBL includes everything needed for digital signatures, validation, and local implementations including tax definitions, all maintained under an open source license.